homerooliveira/swift-testing-migrator/README.md

 #### Contribution Guidelines

 - Add tests for new features or bug fixes
-- Maintain code formatting consistency
+- Keep code formatting consistent
 - Update documentation for user-facing changes
 - Include example transformations in your PR description

-## 🐛 Known Limitations
+## Known Limitations

-- Some XCTest-specific features (like performance testing) don't have direct Swift Testing equivalents
+- Some XCTest-specific features (like performance testing) don’t have direct Swift Testing equivalents
-- The tool does not currently support migrating tests that use `XCTestExpectation`, asynchronous tests, `XCTSkip` or `XCTSkipIf`; these need manual migration
+- The tool doesn’t currently support migrating tests that use `XCTestExpectation`, asynchronous tests, `XCTSkip`, or `XCTSkipIf`; these need manual migration
 - Migration of `XCTestCase` subclasses with complex inheritance hierarchies may require manual adjustments
-- It is recommended to run formatting tools like `swift-format` after migration to ensure code style consistency
+- It’s a good idea to run formatting tools like `swift-format` after migration to ensure code style consistency

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**Ready to modernize your test suite?** Get started with swift-testing-migrator today and experience the power of Swift Testing! 🚀
+**Ready to modernize your test suite?** Get started with Swift Testing Migrator today and experience the power of Swift Testing! 🚀